Example: Add a generic intelligence source to Splunk Enterprise Security

 - Select Configure > Data Enrichment > Threat Intelligence Management.

 - Click New > Line Oriented.

 - On the General tab, type a Name of

 - Deselect the check box for Is Threat Intelligence.

 - Type a Description of Hostnames of machines hosting Spotify ads.

 - (Optional) Change the default Interval.

-- Type a delimiting regular expression of
+- In the Parsing tab, type a delimiting regular expression of

 - Type Fields of

 - Click Save.